 Is sports betting legal in Maryland?

 Yes, sports betting is legal in Maryland.
-Online Maryland sports betting is underway and there are many awesome welcome promos.
+Online Maryland sports betting is underway and there are many awesome welcome promotions.
 In fact, there is $5,400 worth of bonus money available.
-Use this Maryland sports betting promo code to take advantage.

 On April 12, 2021, the Maryland Senate unanimously approved a sports betting bill that previously had passed through the House of Delegates.
 Hogan signed the bill into law a month later.
 Maryland voters gave their approval during the November 2020 elections.